-The academic calendar is a 15 week long semester (plus a week of finals).
-The athletic training program will follow the undergraduate calendar, which closely follows the graduate calendar.
+The academic calendar is a 16-week long semester with an additional week of finals.
+The athletic training program will follow the undergraduate calendar because it most closely follows the athletic season calendar.
 The calendar can be found here.
 Course times are available in Merlin and are closely followed.

 Courses vary from 1 credit to 4 credits.
 In accordance with federal regulations, state guidelines, and Higher Learning Commission standards, North Central College defines a credit hour as the amount of work that approximates one hour of classroom or direct faculty instruction and two hours of out-of-class work per week for a semester, or an equivalent amount of work for a shorter time period.
-An example of this workload is listed below for a 16 week semester (workload will be greater for a 10 week summer course):
+An example of this workload is listed below for a 16-week semester.
+Please note: workload will be greater for a 10-week summer course.

-Credits per 16 week course Time in the classroom per week Time expected outside of the classroom per Total workload per week course week WEEK 4 190 minutes 380 minutes 9.5 hours/week per 4 3.25 hours 6.25 hours credit course
+Credits per 16 week course Time in the classroom per Time expected outside of Total workload per week

+week the classroom per week

+4 190 minutes 380 minutes 9.5 hours/week per 4 credit

+3.25 hours 6.25 hours course

+2 95 minutes 190 ~5 hours/week per 2 credit

+1.6 hours 3.2 hours course